Learn About the WIC Infant Formula Rebate System

 The purpose of the WIC Infant Formula Rebate System is to provide WIC programs the opportunity to continue the distribution of infant formula and food benefits to impoverished infants.
 How does this work?
 For every WIC approved formula purchased, State agencies receive rebates or money back by the manufacturers.
 This revenue is then used to distribute more WIC benefits to qualifying mothers and their infants.
 These WIC participants are typically low-income and unable to afford the high costs of baby formula.

 The WIC program defines these participants as being at nutritional risk, meaning they may face malnourishment due to several reasons.
 Impoverished infants without WIC formula benefits may lack sufficient nutrition or endure water intoxication due to over-diluted formula.
 WIC approved formulas are designed to combat the obstacles that underserved mothers face.
 For example, the program offers ready-to-feed formula to low-income mothers who do not have safe water supply.

 While the program encourages breastfeeding, it also understands that these methods may not be possible for all mothers.
 By providing increased access to WIC baby formula, infants are able to reach their full growth potential.
-You can download our guide to learn more about how WIC benefits may help you.

 How to Choose a WIC Infant Formula Manufacturer